corbiton/react-extended-components/readme.md

 ### Filter
-Filter component is very much similar to Map function expects it renders items which satisfies a given predicate
+Filter component is very much similar to Map function except it renders only those items which satisfy a given predicate

 ```
 const Users = () => {